vitorhcl/tldr/pages/common/yacc.md

 > See also: `bison`.
 > More information: <https://manned.org/man/yacc.1p>.

-- Create a file `y.tab.c` containing the C parser code and compile the grammar file with all necessary constant declarations for values.
-(Constant declarations file `y.tab.h` is created only when the `-d` flag is used):
+- Create a file `y.tab.c` containing the C parser code and compile the grammar file with all necessary constant declarations for values (constant declarations file `y.tab.h` is created only when the `-d` flag is used):

 `yacc -d {{path/to/grammar_file.y}}`